IRA Rollover Complete Guide

 When staying in the 401(k) wins

 - Backdoor Roth cleanliness.
-Pre-tax IRA balances trigger pro-rata on backdoor Roth conversions.
+Pre-tax IRA balances trigger pro-rata rule (IRC § 408(d)(2)) on Roth conversions of non-deductible IRA contributions.

 Roth conversion ladder